JQFonseca/lightform-site/_posts/2017-10-19-LightForm-launch.md

   teaser: launch_pres.png
 ---

-The LightFrom launch event took place on **Thursday 19th of October** in The National Graphene Institute (NGI) Seminar Room.
+The LightForm launch event took place on **Thursday 19th of October** in The National Graphene Institute (NGI) Seminar Room.

 The NGI is situated on Booth St E, Manchester M13 9EP, and is building 90 in the [interactive campus map.](http://www.manchester.ac.uk/discover/maps/interactive-map/?id=435)